CoulonLab/Keizer-et-al_bioRxiv/README.md

 -------------
 Data, software and documentation to reproduce the results from [Keizer et al](https://www.biorxiv.org/content/10.1101/2021.04.20.439763v1).

-## Publication status
-The study [Keizer et al.](https://www.biorxiv.org/content/10.1101/2021.04.20.439763v1) is available as a preprint.
-It has not yet been peer reviewed and is not yet published in a journal.

-## Data re-use policy
-As [standard practice in the field](https://www.4dnucleome.org/policies.html), researchers using this public, but as yet unpublished data must contact the specific data producer (antoine.coulon@curie.fr) to discuss possible coordinated publication.
-Unpublished data are those that have never been described and referenced by a peer-reviewed publication.

-In addion to this restriction, all the code and data in this repository is under GPLv3 license (see the [`LICENSE`](LICENSE) file for details).

 ## Authors
 Veer I. P. Keizer<sup>1,2,3,\#</sup>, Simon Grosse-Holz<sup>4</sup>, Maxime Woringer<sup>1,2</sup>, Laura Zambon<sup>1,2,3</sup>, Koceila Aizel<sup>2</sup>, Maud Bongaerts<sup>2</sup>, Lorena Kolar-Znika<sup>1,2</sup>, Vittore F. Scolari<sup>1,2</sup>, Sebastian Hoffmann<sup>3</sup>, Edward J. Banigan<sup>4</sup>, Leonid A. Mirny<sup>4</sup>, Maxime Dahan<sup>2,§</sup>, Daniele Fachinetti<sup>3,\*</sup>, Antoine Coulon<sup>1,2,\*,¶</sup>